UTSARobotics/Workshop---TinyML/README.md

 # EXTRA: Cool Topic Areas To Explore In TinyML If You're Interested :)
 1) TensorFlow/TensorFlow Lite
 2) Applications/Projects with TinyML but on more powerful boards such as the ESP32, Raspberry Pi, Arduino Nano 33 BLE Sense
 3) Trying more complex ML projects (RBG identifier, Gesture Recognition, Sound Classifcation, etc.)
+4) Learn more about the different kinds of ML (feedforward neural networks networks, convolutional neural networks, recurrent neural networks, etc.)